 However, there are specialist lenders offering bespoke mortgages for self-employed people with bad credit scores.
 These mortgages are underwritten especially for you and your specific situation.
 Specialist lenders consider people on a case-by-case basis, and are experts in providing tailored mortgages for people with complex financial history.

-A specialist mortgage broker can find the right mortgage for you at the best rates, and prepare your application so it looks as good as possible to a lender.
-If you're worried about bad credit affecting your mortgage deposit, get in touch to get matched with an advisor.
+A specialist mortgage broker can find the right mortgage for you, and prepare your application so it looks as good as possible to a lender.
+If you're worried about bad credit affecting your mortgage deposit, get in touch to find out your options.

 This depends on the mortgage lender you go to.
 Some lenders might accept deposits sourced from a Self-employment Grant, but a lot won’t.